New Bushfire Management Overlay to affect more properties

 The Victorian Government recently reviewed the mapping for the BMO and, as a result, the Shire’s planning scheme maps have been updated to include more properties in the overlay.

-The revised BMO does not apply to existing homes or properties that already have a planning permit in place.
+The revised BMO does not apply to existing homes or properties that already have a planning or building permit in place.

 Murrindindi Shire Council Mayor Charlie Bisset said the revised BMO was a key recommendation of the 2009 Victorian Bushfires Royal Commission and is the State’s planning control for properties with the potential to be affected by extreme bushfires.